DarthRevann/rsschool-cv/cv.md

 # Experience
-I have little experience as a front-end developer.
+I don't have any experience in coding, except Swift Playgrounds
-But everything is ahead.

 # Education
 * Belarusian State University of Informatics and Radioelectronics.